irmen/prog8/README.md

 - convenience abstractions for low level aspects such as ZeroPage handling, program startup, explicit memory addresses
 - inline assembly allows you to have full control when every cycle or byte matters
 - supports the sixteen 'virtual' 16-bit registers R0 - R15 from the Commander X16, and provides them also on the C64.
-- encode strings and characters into petscii or screencodes as desired (C64/Cx16)
+- encode strings and characters into petscii or screencodes or even other encodings, as desired (C64/Cx16)

 *Rapid edit-compile-run-debug cycle:*